LisadiKaprio/portfolio/content/projects/Geotastic.md

 ### What is it about?

 Geotastic is a Google Street View based browser game, known as a free alternative to another established browser game called Geoguessr.
-The basic concept is to guess where on the map you are based on a random Street View footage the player is given.Various game modes, single- and multiplayer, highscore records and community events are added on top of that, making it a sophisticated game project with large fanbase.
+The basic concept is to guess where on the map you are based on a random Street View footage the player is given.
+Various game modes, single- and multiplayer, high score records and community events are added on top of that, making it a sophisticated game project with a large fanbase.

 I initially got to know about this project through Twitch streams, in which the developer AnnoyingEdu himself was present either as a chatter, a guest or the streamer himself.
-I enjoyed getting to see the development process up close, and constantly contributed by providing bug reports and even creating artworks that got featured on the website as game assets.Naturally, when it was time to get my mandatory internship, spending this time contributing to Geotastic's code and design was my first choice.
+I enjoyed getting to see the development process up close, and constantly contributed by providing bug reports and even creating artworks that got featured on the website as game assets.
+Naturally, when it was time to get my mandatory internship, spending this time contributing to Geotastic's code and design was my first choice.

 ### What tasks did I get to accomplish?